+A: Brandon Valley hockey participation continues to grow and mature.
+More ice time is needed to host practices, games and eventually tournaments to support this growth.
+To continue to function and compete with other teams, our youth need a place to reliably and consistently practice and play games.
+Weather conditions in our area do not allow for the current outdoor ice rinks in McHardy Park to meet this need.

-Q: Will the facility be open to the public?
+Q: Will the complex be open to the public?

 A: Yes.
 We will continue to include public open skating & open hockey in our weekly schedule.
 A nominal fee would be charged for participants.
-We also plan to offer skate rental, when funding is available for purchasing rental skates.
-In addition, the facility can be rented for business outings, private parties or community events (such as farmers markets, craft fairs, sportmans' expos, farm shows & auto shows).
+We also plan to offer skate rental (limited quantities and sizes available).
+In addition, the complex can be rented for business outings, private parties or community events (such as farmers markets, craft fairs, sportmans' expos, farm shows & auto shows).

 Q: Why should I donate to this project?

-A: This project will support Brandon’s youth by providing them with a facility in which to participate in ice sports.
+A: This project will support Brandon’s youth by providing them with a complex in which to participate in ice sports.
 By hosting games, tournaments and skills camps, the facility will have an economic uplift during the winter months when many businesses see a slowdown.

-Q: Where will the indoor rink be located?
+Q: Where will the indoor ice complex be located?

-A: The current plan is to build the rink south of Aspen Park, on property the City of Brandon has purchased.
+A: The current plan is to build the complex south of Aspen Park, on property the City of Brandon has purchased.

-Q: Who will own the indoor ice rink once it is built?
+Q: Who will own the indoor ice complex once it is built?

-A: The Brandon Valley Ice and Inline Hockey Association (aka BVHA), will retain ownership and management of the indoor rink.
+A: The Brandon Valley Ice and Inline Hockey Association (aka BVHA), will retain ownership and management of the indoor ice complex.
 The City of Brandon will retain ownership of the land.

-Q: Will this facility require public subsidies to operate?
+Q: Will this complex require public subsidies to operate?